JohnThrisokaran000/mentalhealthfinal/README.md

 > This repository now also includes a standalone [`backend/`](backend/README.md) FastAPI service, Alembic migration, focused backend tests, and a full PostgreSQL/Redis Docker Compose stack.
 The existing Next.js application remains at repository root as the frontend/BFF implementation; its app routes preserve the current interface while the FastAPI service exposes the documented API contract for deployment integration.

-> **Important:** Sentinel is an *AI-assisted wellbeing and early-support system*.
+> **Important:** CRPF MHS is an *AI-assisted wellbeing and early-support system*.
 It does **not** diagnose mental illness and does **not** replace qualified mental-health professionals.
 Any potentially high-risk situation surfaces human-support options and creates an internal alert for authorized personnel.

 ---